 The primary focus of Taiwan's Long-term National Space Technology Development Program is satellite development.
 Having laid the foundation for indigenous space technology in the first (1991 to 2006) and second (2004 to 2018) phases of the program, the nation is now launching the third phase, which will run from 2019 to 2028.
-An estimated NT$25.1 billion (US$797.2 million) will be invested to push domestic aerospace technology to new heights and meet the challenges of cutting-edge space missions.
-At the same, the program also aims to extend and spread the benefits of the aerospace technology industry, nurture space technology talent, and build an aerospace industry supply chain of Taiwan's own.
+An estimated NT$25.1 billion (US$833.8 million) will be invested throughout the decade to push domestic aerospace technology to new heights and meet the challenges of cutting-edge space missions.
+At the same time, the program also aims to extend and spread the benefits of the aerospace technology industry, nurture space technology talent, and build an aerospace industry supply chain of Taiwan's own.

 Current accomplishments and future goals